1. How do adult artists get approved to participate in the festival?

 3. What about children and families, where do they chalk?

 Families with children and younger students (5th grade and younger) have an entire section of the festival dedicated to them.
-The Kiwanis Club of Longboat Key as well as Jeff and Peggy Mayper sponsor the area, ‘Children’s Chalk Block,’ so anyone can come and chalk their own mini-masterpiece on Saturday, November 15th and Sunday, November 16th.
+The Kiwanis Club of Longboat Key as well as Jeff and Peggy Mayper co-sponsor the ‘Children’s Chalk Block’ so anyone can come and chalk their own mini-masterpiece on Saturday, November 14th and Sunday, November 15th.
 Chalk and other amenities are provided.

 4. What costs so much to produce this festival?

-5. How can I get involved with the Guinness World Record attempt?
+5. How can I get involved with the festival?

 6. How can I meet the artists?

-7. How long do the artworks last, and can they be preserved?
+7. How long does the artworks last, and can they be preserved?

-Street art is an ephemeral art form, and is not meant to last.
+Traditional pavement art is an ephemeral art form, and is not meant to last.
 It’s beauty is in its creation, so we do not try to preserve the artworks.
 The permanence of a piece depends more on the materials used, quality of chalk, expertise of the artist, as well as the environment, weather, and traffic.
+Some artists, generally artists creating large paintings that take days to create, use more permanent mediums such as paint.
+The Guinness World Record of the Megalodon Shark and Squid was created over ten days using household latex paint from Sherwin Williams and Pro Paint.

 8. What happens if it rains?